-4 Responses to “Green Tomatoes, finally finished (I think), 12″ x 12″, Oil on Canvas”
+4 thoughts on “Green Tomatoes, finally finished (I think), 12″ x 12″, Oil on Canvas”

 I went back and forth between the 9 hour and the 15 hour argueing with myself about which I liked more.
 The 15 hour looks shiny and sleek like a tomato skin feels.
 The bumps along the cross contours at the top are also more defined.This is a much more clear and tactile image.
 It has to make you feel good as an artist if I tell you I would have been satisfied with the 9.
 Nice study!